newbiehre/TokenTransferIndexerApp/README.md

 - Testcontainers:postgresql (version 1.19.8)

 ### Set up
-For running integration tests involving database testing (Tests: Erc721TokenDaoTest.kt, Erc721TOkenRepositoryTest.kt, Erc721UtilsTest.kt):
+For running integration tests involving database testing (Tests: Erc721TokenDaoTest.kt, Erc721TokenRepositoryTest.kt):
 1. Open application-test.yaml file (root path: src/test/resources/application-test.yaml)
 2. Provide a valid username and password to your PostgreSQL database (can be the same as your application.yaml values).
 3. Install Docker Desktop and ensure a Docker instance is running (installation guide: https://docs.docker.com/desktop/).

 For Erc721UtilsTest.kt:
 1. It utilizes application.yaml file (root path: src/main/resources/application.yaml) to retreive infura.apiKey.
-Ensure a valid api key value is provided here before running this test.
+Ensure a valid api key value is provided before running the test.

 ### Warning
 The following test doesn't consistently pass on the first go:
 - Erc721SubscriptionServiceTest's Batch Processing test
 "Should not need to verify contract address (call checkIfErc721())) if found in database" (root path: src/test/kotlin/com/example/demo/services/subscription/Erc721SubscriptionServiceTest.kt).
 - Run it again and it will almost always pass.
 Apologies for the inconvenience.
-For future works, I would fix this.
+For future works, I would fix this to ensure it will always pass the test consistently

 ### Usage
 To run all tests:
 1. Left click on src/test directory and select "Run tests in demo tests" using your IDE.
-To run individual tests instead:
+To run the tests individually:
 1. Feft click on a test file and select "Run" using your IDE.

 ## Future work